samcofer/sol-eng-docker/k8s.md

 - Need to track through [this issue](https://github.com/kubernetes/kubernetes/issues/44528) (and related links) so that we can get service names working and not use our ClusterIP hack...
-- Need to forward port 8787 so that it is accessible, we can interact with RSP, etc.
+- Need to forward port 8787 so that it is accessible, we can interact with RSP, etc. (similarly for the dashboard)
 - Need to get RSP version and RSP session version in sync
-- Need to consolidate commands to set up k8s (user profiles, namespace, etc.)
+- Ensure the appropriate service account is [being used](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) with `spec.serviceAccountName`?

 ## Debugging Tips